Mike Sego and friends crossing the finish line

 Running a marathon is one of the most demanding physical and mental challenges a person can take on.
 Even experienced runners can fall apart in the final miles — not because they lack fitness, but because they went out too fast.
 That's where a professional pacer comes in.

 A marathon pacer runs alongside you from the gun, holding a steady, strategic pace calibrated to your goal finish time.
-A great pacer does more than carry a sign — they read the course, manage the energy of the group, offer real-time encouragement, and keep you locked in when your mind starts bargaining with your body.
+A great pacer does more than carry a sign — they read the course, tune into your energy, offer real-time encouragement, and keep you locked in when your mind starts bargaining with your body.

 Whether you're chasing a personal record, qualifying for Boston, or simply crossing a finish line for the first time, having someone in your corner who knows what they're doing can make all the difference between a race you survive and a race you're proud of.